 For example, if you work in the sales performance space, try to ask questions that will uncover sales performance needs, like:

 - Are you trying to keep your team focused on the right things?

 - What are the key initiatives you are working on, and how are you keeping your team focused on them?

 - What are the specific selling behaviors that you would like your team to improve on immediately?

 In this video, Vice President of Sales for Cultivate Advisors, Nicole Gallop, outlines the first three steps to building urgency.

 2. Spend less time selling, more time listening

 The less you sell/pitch, the more you’ll command the attention of your prospects.
 Of course, you will ultimately be trying to demonstrate your value, but the key to a successful conversation is simply lending an ear.
 Making the conversation primarily about them, as opposed to what you’re selling, will keep your prospect engaged — and you may be surprised at the urgency you can create by allowing your prospect to come to their own conclusions, as opposed to berating them with sales speak.

-Continue to keep your prospects engaged by sending thoughtful notes, updates, relevant articles, case studies, eBooks and referrals.
+Continue to keep your prospects engaged by sending thoughtful notes, updates, relevant articles, case studies, eBooks, and referrals.
 It only takes a few minutes each time, and becoming a valuable resource while staying on their radar will keep your offerings a point of focus.
-Obviously, pestering isn’t the goal.
-Offering beneficial information that informs your prospects’ decisions will be welcomed and help in maintaining communication while building rapport in the process.
+Pestering isn’t the goal.
+Offering beneficial information that informs your prospects’ decisions will be welcomed and help maintain communication while building rapport in the process.

-Try incorporating these simple steps into your everyday sales process, and you will not only create a stronger sense of urgency among your prospects but help build the trust, rapport and satisfaction that will ultimately make the buying journey a success for all parties involved.
+Try incorporating these simple steps into your sales process optimization strategy, and you will not only create a stronger sense of urgency among your prospects but help build the trust, rapport, and satisfaction that will ultimately make the buying journey easier for all involved.